nostria-app/nostria-infrastructure/README.md

 These are the planned regions for Nostria:

 discovery-eu.nostria.app (Europe)
 discovery-us.nostria.app (USA)
 discovery-as.nostria.app (Asia)
 discovery-af.nostria.app (Africa)
 discovery-sa.nostria.app (South America)
 discovery-au.nostria.app (Australia)
 discovery-jp.nostria.app (Japan)
 discovery-cn.nostria.app (China)
 discovery-in.nostria.app (India)
 discovery-me.nostria.app (Middle East)

+We might need to expand with multiple data centers in the same region, perhaps we could either name them with a number (e.g. discovery-eu1.nostria.app, discovery-eu2.nostria.app) or use a different naming convention.

+These are the picked data centers for each region:

+eu: westeurope (Amsterdam, Netherlands)
+us: centralus (Iowa, US)
+as: southeastasia (Singapore)
+af: southafricanorth (Johannesburg, South Africa)
+sa: brazilsouth (São Paulo, Brazil)
+au: australiaeast (Sydney, Australia)
+jp: japaneast (Tokyo, Japan)
+cn: chinanorth (Beijing, China) (Special considerations for China, might not be available for us)
+in: centralindia (Pune, India)
+me: uaenorth (Abu Dhabi, UAE)

+Initial Deployment Schedule Plan:

+1. Africa - This is our first secondary region.
+2. US - This is our second secondary region.
+3. Asia, we will first deploy in Singapore, which gives OK coverage for the rest of Asia and Australia.
+4. South America.

 ## License